OpenZeppelin/cairo-contracts/docs/Account.md

     ) -> (response : felt):
 ```

-> Notice we're omitting `initialize` from the API spec since we consider it a temporary artifact of the lack of `this.address` and we hope to remove it as soon as possible.
+> Note we're omitting `initialize` from the API spec since we consider it a temporary artifact of the lack of `this.address` and we hope to remove it as soon as possible.

 #### `get_public_key`